Allegra9/node-webscrapper/README.md

 ## Libraries used:
 - `cheerio` for HTML elements selection,
 - `node-fetch` for fetch API,
-- `commander` for running the program from a cmd line, and modified commands, such as: `node server -p 5` can now be called as `hackernews -p 5`, and making `hackernews --help` available.
+- `commander` for running the program from a cmd line, and allowing custom commands, such as: hackernews -p 5`, and `hackernews --help`.